 Joelle brings an extensive background in evaluation and research to FSG, with a particular focus on evaluating complex advocacy and systems change efforts.
 Her experience has spanned many issue areas, including U.S. health, community development, and education.
-As a managing director, Joelle leads FSG’s Strategic Learning and Evaluation practice.
+As a managing director, Joelle leads FSG’s Strategic Learning & Evaluation practice.

 Prior to joining FSG, Joelle was a consultant at ORS Impact, where she honed her evaluation skills working on complex advocacy and systems change evaluations.
 While there, Joelle also provided coaching and technical assistance to a number of clients, including a network of child advocacy groups.
 Prior to consulting, Joelle conducted research on international agricultural policy, including co-authoring a series on the gender implications of improved cropping technologies.
 Joelle also served as a Peace Corps volunteer in Togo, where she advised a Togolese NGO that supported people living with HIV/AIDS.

 - The University of Washington, MPA, Evans School of Public Affairs